szybkigustaw/szybkigustaw/README.md

- 👋 Hi, I’m @Polaczeq22 / SzybkiGustaw / or just Michael
+ 👋 Hi, I’m SzybkiGustaw
 <!---
 Polaczeq22/Polaczeq22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
  Beginner programmer and technical high school student from 🇵🇱 \
  ⌨️ in HTML/CSS/JS, PHP, SQL, C++, Java \
- 🌱 Currently improving in WebDev (JS, PHP and their frameworks) and problem solving \
+ 🌱 Currently improving in WebDev (JS, PHP and their frameworks), Rust, React Native and problem solving \
- 👀 Anime, Manga, Mass Technology, Gym \
+ 👀 Anime, Manga, Fantasy ,Electric Guitar \
  🐧 I use Arch btw

- ✨DDLC, Mob Psycho 100, Folding Phones ✨

-TT: @szybkigustaw\
+TT: @szybkigustaw
-RT: u/PolskiGustaw
+Reddit: u/PolskiGustaw